Get a structural engineer for your extension

 Architectural design

 Hiring a professional architect can provide valuable expertise and guidance throughout the design process.
-An architect can help you create a space that meets your needs and complements the existing style of your home.
+They can help you create a space that meets your needs and complements the existing style of your home.

 Consider the aesthetic and practical impacts the extension will have on the existing property.
 For example, if the home is already not well-insulated or thermally efficient, this will need to be upgraded when the extension is added.